AngeloGalav/VOMS4NOA/README.md

 - [x] Easing the VOMS creation process (.devcontainer integration)
 - [x] Adding VOMS support in OPA
 - [x] Fix known issues
+- [x] Interfacing with storm-tape.
 - [ ] Enhancing devcontainer with oidc agent token definition
 - [ ] Measure performance of the whole system and draw conclusions
 - [ ] Enhancing bash scripts for interactions/debugging

+# Storm-Tape API
+You can find an example of the integration of this system with a real API by visiting the [storm-tape branch](https://github.com/AngeloGalav/VOMS4NOA/tree/storm-tape-integration).

 ## Notes
 The service server graphical UI also is not supported anymore.
 It is suggested to use `debug_requester` for further testing and interacting with the system.